aoifesmith/brandAmi/README.md

 Git commands such as add, commit and push command were regularly implemented when working on Gitpod sending saved details to GitHub.

 Images

+### Deploy on GitHub

+On GitHub, navigate to your repositories.
+Select the site.
+Navigate to *Settings*.
+In the left sidebar, select Pages.
+Under the GitHub Pages from the source section drop-down menu, select the main branch.
+Upon correct selection and saving of the main branch, refresh the page and the site is successfully deployed.
+The site is published with the live site address provided.

+Images